wailsapp/docsv1/content/gettingstarted/windows.md

 Run `npm --version` to verify.

+{{% notice note %}}
+There is a [known issue](https://github.com/npm/npx/issues/14) with NPX regarding spaces in your user profile path.
+If you have any issues, please consult that ticket for workarounds.
+{{% /notice %}}

 ### GCC + Libraries

 Windows requires gcc and related tooling.
 The recommended download is from [http://tdm-gcc.tdragon.net/download](http://tdm-gcc.tdragon.net/download).